 SHARED GOVERNANCE AT AUGSBURG

 The Augsburg Board of Regents charged President Pribbenow with forming a Governance Task Force (GTF) to “engage the community in an examination of Augsburg’s existing decision-making structures and processes in light of Augsburg’s traditions and culture and contemporary models of shared governance in higher education.”
 The Task Force held 25 information-gathering sessions from January through March of 2014, with over 600 individuals participating.
 The Task Force also examined Augsburg’s governing documents, the broader external context faced by the University, best practices for governance and studied the responsibilities and roles of various parts of campus involved in organizational decisions.
 Report of the Governance Task Force

 AUGSBURG AT 150: SEQUICENTENNIAL CELEBRATION

-In the fall of 2019, Augsburg will a year-long celebration of our sesquicentennial.
+In the fall of 2019, Augsburg will hold a year-long celebration of our sesquicentennial.
 Planning is already underway, led by Professor Darcy Engen and Athletics Director Jeff Swenson, Learn more about the planning for Augsburg’s sesquicentennial.